|Partners||Principals||Executives in Residence|

 Matthew is a graduate of the Jerome Fisher Management & Technology program at the University of Pennsylvania, earning a B.S., Economics from Wharton and a B.A.S., Systems Engineering from the School of Engineering & Applied Science.
 He is a past fellow at the NASA Glenn Research Center and was a student private pilot.

-Michael Formosa is a Managing Principal in RSAdvisors’ London office, where he leads the firm’s market insights consulting practice.
-With over 20 years of experience in international business planning and expansion, he specialises in foreign direct investment, supply chain integration, and cross-border M&A. His main focus is on emerging markets.
+With 25 years of experience in international business planning and expansion, Michael specialises in foreign direct investment, supply chain integration, and cross-border M&A. His main focus is on emerging markets.
 He has led over 250 consulting engagements on behalf of government departments and companies across the value chain, from component manufacturers to prime contractors.

 Before joining RSAdvisors, Michael was Director of Jane's Strategic Advisory Services in London and was responsible for business relationships throughout Europe, the Middle East and Asia.
 At JSAS, he delivered strategic recommendations to senior- and board-level executives across a range of international aerospace and defence firms.
 Previously, Michael consulted for the British government and specialised in assisting British firms invest in foreign markets.
 From 1990, Michael worked in enterprises focusing on the international distribution of technologies and consumables for overseas production.
 Covering emerging markets in the Middle East and in Asia, he managed hundreds of distribution and licensing transactions throughout the supply chain.

 Michael is a regular speaker at international defence conferences covering topics such as foreign direct investment, offsets, industrial collaboration, internationalisation of the value chain, geopolitics and security.
 He comments on defence and security issues for media outlets.

 Michael received an MSc in international affairs from the New School for Social Research in New York specialising in economic development.